mismayl/wiz-gcp-projectc-based-subs-tags/README.md

-client_id --> introduce your Wiz  CLIENT ID client_secret  --> introduce your Wiz  CLIENT SECRET api_endpoint --> This is the GraphQL API endpoint used by your tenant. tagkey --> The GCP label that should be used to map the GCP project to the Wiz Project projectPrefix --> The profix to apped to the Wiz Project name
+client_id --> introduce your Wiz  CLIENT ID client_secret  --> introduce your Wiz  CLIENT SECRET api_endpoint --> This is the GraphQL API endpoint used by your tenant. tagkey --> The GCP label that should be used to map the GCP subscripton to the Wiz Project projectPrefix --> The profix to apped to the Wiz Project name
 ```